gracious-tech/copy.church/src/licenses/uw-ft/index.md

 ---

-::: danger _Let's copy, church_ no longer endorses licenses with conditions.
+::: danger _Let's copy, church_ no longer endorses licenses with conditions We disclaim all uses of this page and/or license (5 April 2024).
+Works that have applied this license remain licensed under it.

 This license is itself licensed under [CC BY-SA](/licenses/cc-by-sa/), © 2022 unfoldingWord
 :::